ORTHODONTICS FOR CHILDREN

 Prevention starts early

-The American Association of Orthodontists recommends that most children should have an orthodontic screening by age 7.
-This allows Dr. Silvana Gonzalez to determine if orthodontic treatment will be necessary and the best time for the patient to be treated.
+It is recommended by the American Association of Orthodontists (AAO) that most kids should see an orthodontist and have an orthodontic screening by the age of seven.
+This allows Dr. Silvana Gonzalez to find out if orthodontic treatment will be needed or not and in case it is needed to determine the best time for the patient to be treated.

-In some cases, Dr. Gonzalez may recommend early treatment (or Phase One treatment) to promote healthy growth and development of your child’s teeth and jaws.
-Early diagnosis and treatment can guide erupting teeth into a more favorable position, create space for permanent teeth, and allow the upper and lower jaws to grow correctly.
+In some cases, Dr. Gonzalez may recommend early orthodontic treatment (Phase One treatment) to help with the correct growth and development of the child’s teeth and jaws.
+Early orthodontic diagnosis and treatment can guide erupting teeth into a more favorable position, create space for permanent teeth, and allow the upper and lower jaws to grow correctly.

-If early treatment is indicated, Dr. Silvana Gonzalez can guide the growth of the jaw and incoming permanent teeth.
-Early treatment can also regulate the width of the upper and lower dental arches, gain space for permanent teeth, avoid the need for permanent tooth extractions, reduce the likelihood of impacted permanent teeth, correct thumb sucking, and eliminate abnormal swallowing or speech problems.
-In other words, early treatment can simplify later treatment, after all the permanent teeth erupt.
+If early treatment is indicated, Dr. Silvana Gonzalez can guide the growth of the child’s jaw and the incoming permanent teeth.
+Early treatments can also adjust the width of the upper and lower dental arches, providing space for permanent teeth.
+It can also help to avoid the necessity for permanent tooth extractions, reduce the likelihood of impacted permanent teeth, correct thumb-sucking, and eliminate abnormal swallowing or speech problems.
+In other words, early treatment can simplify any later more complicated orthodontic treatment, after all the permanent teeth erupt.